corinnastrada/machine_learning_R/README.md

 # machine_learning_R
-Some of my machine learing project developed using R
+Some machine learing projects developed using R